Around the Road in 8 Days – Iceland Ring Road Itinerary

 After Kirkjufell, keep going west down the road and on to Highway 574 where you will enter Snæfellsjökull National Park.
 It’s a short loop that takes around an hour to drive, but of course you’ll want to stop for photos and walks along the way!

 The National Park is home to the Snæfellsjökull glacier, a towering mountain that looms over the entire peninsula.
-It is said to be one of the seven energy centers of the earth and is also the setting for Jules Verne’s Journey to the Center of the Earth.
+It is said to be one of the seven energy centers of the earth (if you’re into that sort of thing) and is also the setting for Jules Verne’s Journey to the Center of the Earth.
 The glacier’s presence is palpable.

 Besides Snæfellsjökull, the loop through the national park is said to be like driving through a miniature Iceland, and I have to agree.
 In that short hour the landscape is constantly changing from one unique vista to the next.